Tomoki-Goda/Saturation-Model/README.md

 Grid-Interpolation is just a copy of KS gluon.
 </p>

-Folders may contain INSTRUCTION files to tell you how to use them.
+Folders may contain INSTRUCTION or README files to tell you how to use them.
 <p>
   For fitting, read README in saturation-ver3
 </p>